FormulaMonks/ruby-geohash_int/README.md

 ## Explanation

-This library turns a cooridnate (a latitude and a longitude) into a 64 bits integer.
+This library turns a coordinate (a latitude and a longitude) into a 64 bits integer.
 To understand what this integer means we need to learn how the Geohash algorithm works.
 Don't worry, it's super simple.